 Community

-We aim to make the museum a trusted social space, community resource and cultural hub by…
+We work with people of all ages and perspectives, and our aim is to make the museum a trusted social space, community resource and cultural hub.

 Current Projects

-Well-City Salisbury – Creative courses for people with mental health needs and vulnerable individuals and groups delivered in partnership with ArtCare UK, Wessex Archaeology and Wiltshire Creative.
-Funded by the National Lottery Community Fund.
+Well-City Salisbury – free 10-week long creative courses for people living with mental health needs.
+Salisbury Museum is a delivery partner for the project, along with the four project leads ArtCare UK, Wessex Archaeology, Wiltshire Creative and Wiltshire Wildlife Trust.
+This project is funded by the National Lottery Community Fund.

 See Also